 Students take care of their own rooms, but the rooms are inspected from time to time by the Housekeeper, who reports any undue untidiness to the House Chairman.
 (House-cleaning equipment is available in each house.)
-Students are not allowed to keep pets in their rooms for humane and hygienic reasons.

 Students wishing to change any of the room furnishings should see the Housekeeper.
 Any change or exchange of rooms must be cleared with the Director of the Student Personnel Office.